ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/InPlaceCatcher.md

 - The program will start off using whatever ball you currently have selected.
 If you die and it resets, it will use whatever it defaults to (usually Poké Balls).
 - When the program is done (reaches max balls used), it will go the Home menu to pause the game.

-Note that this program isn't "very good" at throwing balls.
+Note that this program isn't particularly skilled at throwing balls.
 Many balls will miss, and many catches will fail.
 So expect to pick up a lot of lost balls at the Pokémon center.

 ## Options